Ketanji Brown Jackson: Labor disputes

 On June 1, 2023, Jackson wrote the sole dissenting opinion in Glacier Northwest, Inc. v.
 Teamsters, concerning the power of employers to sue labor unions regarding the destruction of employer property following a strike.
 In her opinion, she argued that further deference to the National Labor Relations Board was justified given the precedent of cases such as San Diego Building Trades Council v.
 Garmon that stipulate that the NLRA preempts state law when the two conflict.
 Jackson further contended that the majority opinion failed "Congress's intent with respect to the Board's primary role in adjudicating labor disputes", with its deference to state actions risking "erosion of the right to strike".
 In her conclusion, she emphasized these points, writing: "Workers are not indentured servants, bound to continue laboring until any planned work stoppage would be as painless as possible for their master.
 They are employees whose collective and peaceful decision to withhold their labor is protected by the NLRA even if economic injury results".

 On June 13, 2024, Jackson wrote an opinion, concurring in part and dissenting in part, in Starbucks Corporation v.
 McKinney.
 In it, she agreed that the case should be reheard in the lower courts using the four criteria tests of Winter v.
 Natural Resources Defense Council, but argued that the majority failed to follow the NLRA's directives of court deference to NLRB authority in labor disputes.
 Arguing that the court was failing to issue proper deference to the NLRB, Jackson wrote, "I am loath to bless this aggrandizement of judicial power where Congress has so plainly limited the discretion of the courts, and where it so clearly intends for the expert agency it has created to make the primary determinations".

 Affirmative action

 Jackson dissented from the Supreme Court's ruling in Students for Fair Admissions v.
 University of North Carolina, the companion case to Students for Fair Admissions v.
 President and Fellows of Harvard College, which limited the use of racial preferences in university admissions.
-In her dissent, Jackson emphasized the relationship between Black Americans and the U.S. government, writing, "Our country has never been colorblind", and associating affirmative action as a corrective marker in reconciliation.
+In her dissent, Jackson emphasized the relationship between Black Americans and the United States government, writing, "Our country has never been colorblind", and associating affirmative action as a corrective marker in reconciliation.
 In doing so, she expressed opposition to the majority's usage of the Equal Protection Clause, writing, "To impose this result in that Clause’s name when it requires no such thing, and to thereby obstruct our collective progress toward the full realization of the Clause’s promise, is truly a tragedy for us all".